 - Work in the UK

 - Enrol in education or continue studying

 - Travel in and out of the UK

 - If eligible, access to some public funds such as benefits and pensions

 For more information, watch our People Movement and Immigration tutorial

 This regulation applies for the purpose of calculating periods of continuous residence in the UK.
-This is important as it allows the EU national to have periods of absence while still fulfilling continuous residence rules for the purpose of applying for Settled or Pre-Settled status through the EU Settlement Scheme.
+This is important as it allows an EU national (or their family member) with pre-settled status to have periods of absence while still fulfilling continuous residence rules for the purpose of proceeding applying for Settled when they have been in the UK for 5 years.
 Continuity of residence is not affected by: